AlexCharlton/linden-scheme/README.md

     [procedure] (render-l-system SYSTEM RENDER-TARGET)

 Evaluates each rule in the `SYSTEM`, in order, given their meanings defined by `define-render-rule`.
 Any rule that has not been defined by `define-render-rule` for the class or super-classes of the system is ignored.
 As with `step-l-system`, state is branched according to the `branch` statements in the system.
-The state variable `render-target` is set to `RENDER-TARGET` at the start of evaluation (see [Manipulating state](#manipulating-state)). `RENDER-TARGET` is returned.
+The parameter `render-target` is set to `RENDER-TARGET` at the start of evaluation (see [Turtle graphics](#turtle-graphics)).
+The value of `render-target` is returned.

 ### Macros
     [macro] (context (TEST BODY ...) ...)